eRedekopp/ToneTest/Documentation/README.txt

 This project was the first time I've ever been paid to program, it was pretty much entirely designed and implemented by myself, at the time of this writing it is the biggest project I've ever worked on, and was mostly completed just after my 2nd year of university with minimal supervision.
+It was a sort of trial-by-fire for me and it's taught me more than any class ever has, but it means that I was learning almost everything as I went (I didn't even know what a thread was when I started this project and I had almost no experience implementing GUIs) and so things are a little messy in places.
 This project has changed forms many times, includes some little bits of features that I thought about implementing but later decided not to, there are some  elements in the structure that don't really make sense with the way things are currently laid out but made sense back when they were first written, there are some elements of the structure that didn't even really make sense when I first wrote them.

 In hindsight, there's a lot of things I would have done differently (most notably, just thinking things through better before starting to write code), and some of the code in here is definitely not my best work.
 I've done a little bit of work to clean things up, and I've documented everything to the best of my ability.
-The rest of this document contains information about the structure and design of this software.
+The documents in this folder should give you a good start on extending the current functionality.

-Do not hesitate to contact me at err291@mail.usask.ca if you have any questions about this code, or if you'd just like to berate me for being bad at programming when I wrote this.
+Do not hesitate to contact me at err291@mail.usask.ca if you have any questions about this code, or if you'd just like to get mad at me for leaving you a mess (sorry).